ahillss/ReverseEngineeringNotes/README.md

 Thw book *PC Assembly Language by Paul A. Carter* is freely available [here](http://pacman128.github.io/pcasm).

-### A debugger
+### Debugger

-For debugging problems you introduce, and also for looking at the registers, stack and heap values at runtime, a good one is  [GDB](https://www.gnu.org/software/gdb).
+For debugging problems you introduce, or for looking at the registers, stack and heap values at runtime.
+A good one is  [GDB](https://www.gnu.org/software/gdb).

 GDB uses the AT&T syntax, some useful commands are:
 * ```run``` - to start the program